jbeneroff/decryptor/README.md

 ## MVP

-The **DeCryptor** MVP is a fullstack web application where users can sign-up/login, view the list top cryptocurrencies, and create/edit/delete posts on the details page of a specific cryptocurrency.
+The **DeCryptor** MVP is a fullstack web application where users can sign-up/login, view a list of top cryptocurrencies, and create/edit/delete posts on the details page of a specific cryptocurrency.
+Non-users can also view the cryptocurrencies and posts but cannot create/edit/delete posts.

 <br>

 ### Goals

 - Ruby on Rails Backend
+- Users, Cryptocurrencies, and Posts tables
 - React Frontend
 - Sign-up, Sign-in, Logout for Users
-- List Cryptocurrencies and Details Page
+- Cryptocurrencies List Landing Page and Cryptocurrency Details Page w/ Associated Posts
 - Users can Create, Read, Update, and Delete Posts on a Cryptocurrency Detail Page

 ### Challenges